multiversx/mx-docs/docs/developers/tutorials/your-first-microservice.md

 We can now verify that on the dashboard we still have the countdown and the Pong button is shown like it should be.
 We can refresh the app multiple times and at first the app will take the value (time to `pong` in seconds) from the blockchain.
 This value is then cached and all subsequent queries will read the value from the cache.

-You can also find the complete file on our public repository for the dApp in the branch `microservice`:
+You can also find the complete code on our public repository for the dApp in the branch `microservice`:
 ```
 https://github.com/ElrondNetwork/dapp-template/blob/microservice/src/pages/Dashboard/Actions/index.tsx
 ```